icon-project/icon-sdk-python/quickstart/README.md

 wallet1 = KeyWallet.load(TEST_PRIVATE_KEY)
 ```

-You can get a max step limit to send token as follows.
+You can get max step limit to send token as follows.

 ```python
 # Returns a max step limit